ovska/FlameCsv/docs/index.md

 # Introduction

 🔥 FlameCSV 🔥 is a high-performance CSV parsing and formatting library for .NET with low barrier of entry, deep customization options, and built-in support for UTF8, nativeAOT, and more.
+Read CSV at multiple gigabytes per second on consumer hardware, and write arbitrarily large amounts of CSV with near-zero allocations.
+FlameCSV leverages modern .NET patterns and libraries such as spans, SIMD hardware intrinsics, memory/string pooling, pipes and buffer writers, and is built from the ground up to provide an easy-to-use high performance experience.

 See @"getting-started", view the @"examples", or deep dive into the @"FlameCsv?text=API Reference".